OfficeDev/VBA-content/Access-VBA/articles/2ece7c11-ed02-8eec-9ecc-4e1aeeaa6e87.md

 # Hyperlink Object (Access)

+ **Last modified:** July 28, 2015

 The  **Hyperlink** object represents a hyperlink associated with a control on a form, report, or data access page.

 ## Remarks